tresp-lab/tresp-lab.github.io/_pages/0-about.md

 ### About Us

 Our team has a long-standing tradition in machine learning for relational structured domains.
 We particularly focus on **(temporal) knowledge graphs** and are currently investigating synergies with large language models.
 Driven by our interest in cognitive AI, we are increasingly exploring **multimodal foundation models**.
 Our ultimate goal is to achieve a better understanding of human-level intelligence.

+*We are always looking for motivated students to conduct guided research and thesis.
+Please check [Openings](https://tresp-lab.github.io/openings/) for more details!*